taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 `origin=<origin>` query parameter can be used.

-An object must not be viewable until any post-upload steps which are required have occured.
+An object must not be viewable until any post-upload steps which are required have occurred.
 This is to ensure that objects which have not been fully completed or had their validation completed are used

 Example inside heroku: